 It is important to note that VHA expenditure report data is reported on a federal fiscal year basis (October-September) and not on a CY basis.
-Therefore, DHCC should utilize the fiscal year that contains nine months of the reporting CY (e.g., fiscal year 2018 data should be used in lieu of CY 2018 data).
-This is not consistent with the reporting from other payers and should be footnoted as such, but it is not expected to make a large impact.
+Therefore, DHCC should utilize the federal fiscal year that contains nine months of the reporting CY (e.g., federal fiscal year ending 2020 data should be used as the proxy for CY 2020 data).
+This is not consistent with the reporting from other payers who will report on a CY basis and should be footnoted as such, but it is not expected to make a large impact.

 More detailed TME data on veterans has not been identified yet.
-If other sources of veterans' data are identified in the future, this manual will need to be updated.
+If other sources of veterans' data are identified in the future, this implementation manual will need to be updated.

-VHA TME is only reported at the state level.
+VHA TME is only reported at the State level.
 Service category detail has not been available in the VHA expenditure report only the total for all "Medical Care."
 Therefore, when reporting data at the service category level, VHA data will have to be excluded.